Turtles Forever: Critical response

-Turtles Forever received mixed reviews from fans and critics.
+Turtles Forever received mixed to positive reviews from fans and critics.
 Alan Ng of Film Threat gave the film 5/10, calling the film "incredibly dated" and the lack of connection felt towards the different sets of Turtles, with "the 1987 crew [...] a little more mature than their 2003 counterparts".
 The review from DVD Talk called Turtles Forever a "mostly forgettable endeavour" and said that the "cheap shots [against the 1987 Turtles] are pathetic and get old immediately".